-(ii) Hold to collect financial assets
+(ii) Business model classification for financial assets

 The Bank classifies some non-derivative financial assets with fixed or determinable payments and fixed maturity as hold to collect.
 This classification requires significant judgment.
 In making this judgment, the Bank uses the Business model and Solely for Payment of Principal and Interest (SPPI) model to assess that the purpose for holding these assets was to collect the contractual cash flows associated with the assets.
 If the Bank were to fail to keep these investments to maturity other than for the specific circumstances - for example, selling an insignificant amount close to maturity - the Bank is required to reclassify the entire category as hold to collect and sell.
 Accordingly, the investments would be measured at fair value instead of amortised cost.
+The Bank does not hold any financial assets under the hold to collect and sell and hold to sell business models.